mwarning/MeshGraphViewer/README.md

 # Graph Viewer

-Read a graph file from disk and display a fancy graph.
+Read a bidirectional graph file from disk and display a fancy graph.
 Interactions with the graph (selection, deletion, etc.) can be passed to external programs.

 Written in C and JavaScript.
 Build on top of d3.js and libmicrohttpd.